CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 In this task, you will evaluate the functionality of GitHub Copilot by generating a simple code snippet using Copilot Chat.

-1. Create a file with any name of your choice.
+1. Create a new file with any name of your choice (e.g., `HelloW.py`) in Visual Studio Code.

    ![](../../media/createfile.png)

 1. Press Ctrl + I to prompt GitHub Copilot to write code for you.

-1. When the Copilot mini window appears, Enter this prompt `Create a simple python code'.
+1. When the Copilot mini window appears, enter this prompt: `Create a simple python code`.

    ![](../../media/checkpy.png)

 1. A basic "Hello World" code will be generated.
-Click "Accept" to insert it into the newly created file.
+Click **Accept** to insert it into the newly created file.

    ![](../../media/checkpy2.png)

    >**Note:** The output may vary in your case.
-It won't be exactly the same, but it will be similar to the image provided.
+It won't be the same, but it will be similar to the image provided.

 This confirms that the Copilot functionality is working properly.